Exploring Synthesizable Chemical Space with Iterative Pathway Refinements: Experiments

 \paragraph{Results.} The results are shown in Table~\ref{tab:pmo}.
-We compare Graph GA-\name with synthesis-based baselines that restrict the generation to the synthesizable chemical space.
+We compare Graph GA-ReaSyn with synthesis-based baselines that restrict the generation to the synthesizable chemical space.
 We also include Graph GA~\citep{jensen2019graph} to examine the impact of the synthesizable projection.
-Graph GA-\name outperforms all synthesis-based baselines in optimization performance, showing its effectiveness in discovering chemical optima in the synthesizable space.
-Notably, it achieves comparable optimization performance to Graph GA with much superior SA score, validating that the proposed synthesizable projection can generate synthesizable analogs while maintaining the core molecular properties.
+Graph GA-ReaSyn outperforms all synthesis-based baselines in optimization performance, showing its effectiveness in discovering chemical optima in the synthesizable space.
+Notably, it achieves comparable optimization performance to Graph GA even with the synthesizability constraint, validating that the proposed synthesizable projection can generate synthesizable analogs while maintaining the core molecular properties. \looseness=-1